eridgd/WCT-TF/README.md

 ## Notes

-* This repo is based on [my implementation](https://github.com/eridgd/AdaIN-TF/) of [Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization](https://arxiv.org/abs/1703.06868) by Huang et al.
+* This repo is based on [my implementation](https://github.com/eridgd/AdaIN-TF/) of [Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization](https://arxiv.org/abs/1703.06868) by Huang et al. The [AdaIN op](https://github.com/eridgd/WCT-TF/blob/master/ops.py#L276) is included here as an alternative transform to WCT.
+It generally requires multiple stylization passes to achieve a comparable effect.
 * The stylization pipeline can be hooked up with decoders in any order.
 For instance, to reproduce the (sub-optimal) reversed fine-to-coarse pipeline in figure 5(d) from the original paper use the option `--relu-targets relu1_1 relu2_1 relu3_1 relu4_1 relu5_1` in webcam.py/stylize.py.
 * `coral.py` implements [CORellation ALignment](https://arxiv.org/abs/1612.01939) to transfer colors from the content image to the style image in order to preserve colors in the stylized output.
 The default method uses NumPy and there is also a commented out version in PyTorch that is slightly faster.
 * WCT involves two tf.svd ops, which as of TF r1.4 has a GPU implementation.
 However, this appears to be 2-4x slower than the CPU version and so is explicitly executed on `/cpu:0` in ops.py.
 [See here](https://github.com/tensorflow/tensorflow/issues/13603) for an interesting discussion of the issue.